Decision Logs

 Forwarding to Other Destinations

 Vector can forward decision logs to additional destinations alongside the archive: SIEMs, data lakes, or HTTP endpoints.
-The chart templates Vector's kafka source automatically (brokers, TLS/SASL, and the prefixed log topic come from a generated vector-kafka-env ConfigMap), so you only add sinks that take kafka as their input under vector.customConfig.sinks:
+The chart templates Vector's kafka source automatically (brokers, TLS/SASL, and the prefixed log topic come from a generated vector-kafka-env ConfigMap), so you only add sinks under vector.customConfig.sinks.
+Use normalize_logs as the input to receive the same schema-normalized records the archive sink writes (raw kafka also works but skips normalization):

 vector: